Note: Discontinued. See reviews of the latest models.

-The Pro 100's rubber-like texture not only makes it feel like upscale hardware; with its glare-resistant finish and black buttons it's significantly more resistant to windshield reflections than competing Cobra models, many of them generously lavished with chrome.
+The BEL Pro 100 housing's rubber-like texture not only makes it feel like upscale hardware; with a glare-resistant finish and black buttons it's significantly more resistant to windshield reflections than many competing models.

-The BEL Pro 100's red digital display is the same quality piece found on BEL's high-end models and we found it to be far more readable in sunny daylight than the competitions' LCD, LED or the OLED display found on higher-end Cobra radar detectors.
+The BEL Pro 100's red digital display is the same quality piece found on BEL's high-end models and we found it to be far more readable in sunny daylight than the OLED display found on some competing models.

 Display brightness is adjustable in three steps, full-bright to dark mode; the latter displays only a tiny, dim icon to confirm operating mode, stealthy for low-profile nighttime operation.

 In performance the BEL Pro 100 turned in very class-competitive scores, nearly identical to those of its forebear, the Vector 955.
-It lagged far behind on X band, not a big concern for anyone who doesn't drive in Ohio or New Jersey, where X-band radar remains in use by state police.
+It lagged far behind on X band, not a big concern for anyone who doesn't drive in Ohio, where X-band radar remains in use by state police.

 The performance gap increased another five percent when it squared off against the other dominant Ka-band frequency, 35.5 GHz, used by over 90 percent of the remaining Ka-band radar guns deployed nationwide.